sswahn/session/README.md

 Ensure the following environmental variables are set in your Lambda function:

 - SESSION_TABLE: The name of your DynamoDB table for storing session information.
+- PARTITION_KEY: The partition key of your DynamoDB session table.
 - CLIENT_ID: The AWS Cognito client ID.

 ## Database Design
-This library assumes a DynamoDB table design for storing session information.
-The table should have a partition key named partition_key.
-The session data can be associated with the user's sub (subject) obtained from the decoded JWT token.
+This library assumes a DynamoDB table for storing session information.
+Then minimum required table design should be as follows:
 ```plaintext
 Table Name: your_session_table